vals/bcbb/nextgen/README.md

 ### Notes
 You don't need root access to install the pipeline or to run the tests with this scripts, as it is installed in a python virtual environment.
-However, to install the pipeline locally, we assume that you have installed all the pipeline [Requirements][] in your machine, otherwise you have to install them.
+However, to install the pipeline locally, we assume that you have installed all the pipeline requirements in your machine, otherwise you have to install them.
+Please refer to the requirements section below.

 ### Configuration